What Is Thai Beef Red Curry?

 Why is my Thai red curry not the right color?

-Thai beef red curry should be a slightly orange, creamy color — not bright red and not pale white.
+Thai beef red curry should be a slightly orange, creamy color, not bright red and not pale white.
 The orange comes from the red curry paste being diluted and warmed by the full-fat coconut milk.
-If the curry looks too red, more coconut milk is needed or the paste was not fully incorporated into the coconut cream before the liquid was added.
+If the curry looks too red, more coconut milk is needed.
 If it looks too pale, the paste was not fried long enough or too little paste was used.
-Fry the paste until the oil separates before adding the coconut milk.
+Fry the paste until it darkens and becomes fragrant before adding the coconut milk.

 What is the difference between Thai red curry and Thai green curry?